This guide enables organisations to:

 Terminate for a greener alternative

-Include the right to terminate the contract in favour of a third party that can fulfil the contract with lower associated greenhouse gas emissions.
-This incentivises suppliers to continuously improve their performance on climate to retain the contract.
+Consider whether to include the right to terminate the contract in favour of a third party that can fulfil the contract with lower associated greenhouse gas emissions.
+This incentivises suppliers to continuously improve their performance on climate to retain the contract with the organisation.

 Example wording

-[Party A] may serve written notice on [Party B] (the Green Improvement Notice) that it has identified a third party who can provide [the goods or services] with reduced associated greenhouse gas emissions when compared to [Party B] (the Green Improvement).
+[Party A] may serve written notice on [Party B] (the Green Improvement Notice) that it has identified a third party who can provide [the goods or services] with reduced associated greenhouse gas emissions when compared to [Party B] (the Green Improvement)[, along with details of such reduced associated greenhouse gas emissions].

 Within [●] days of being served with the Green Improvement Notice, [Party B] shall notify [Party A] if it can match or exceed the Green Improvement.

 If [Party B] can demonstrate to [Party A]’s reasonable satisfaction that it can match or exceed the Green Improvement, the parties shall use all reasonable endeavours acting in good faith to agree the amended terms on which [Party B] shall provide the [goods or services] incorporating the Green Improvement or greater.
-The amended terms to include the price where relevant.
+The amended terms to include the price payable by [Party A] where relevant.

 [Party A] may terminate this agreement by giving [Party B] at least [● months’] notice, if [Party B]: